doma2k/Tendermint_node_alert_telegram_bot/README.md

-# Alert-Rules

-Alert rules for prometheus and tendermint
+# Alert rules for prometheus and tendermint

 For the sake of experiment all the services will appleyid on localhost.